-- PIF (paid in full): Paid in full memberships are paid for upfront and do not have any reoccurring, regular membership charges.
+- PIF (paid in full): Paid-in-full memberships are paid for upfront and do not have any recurring, regular membership charges.

 - INTEGRATION: In terms of your CRM, an integration connects multiple programs so that information flows from one program to another.
 That means when a lead opts in on your website, the information will flow to your CRM.

 - EXPORT: Exporting is the process of pulling information and transferring it to a source outside of your CRM.

 - IMPORT: Importing is the process of transferring information from an external source into your CRM (for example, moving data from your previous CRM to your new one).

 - ROSTERS: Rosters are how you are able to group your students based on what classes you want them to access to sign up for.
 Each roster will be assigned a style and certain classes so make sure you have already built out your classes and styles before creating your first roster.

 - STYLES: Styles are the different ranking systems you use to track your member's progress.

 - TOKENS: An API token is a unique identifier of your Pulse account that allows other websites or software to communicate and share information with Pulse.

 - MEMBERSHIP GROUP: When building out your memberships in Pulse, you will first create groups to help organize them.
 We recommend you create a membership group for each one of your programs.

 - MEMBERSHIP PRICING OPTION: Within your membership groups, you can offer different pricing options with different down payments and monthly rates.
 When someone signs up, they will need to select which specific pricing option they wish to sign up for.